 Archery Summit is known for their elegant, vineyard-driven Pinot Noirs.
-Launched in 1993 by Gary Andrus, an award-winning Napa Valley winemaker and Pinot Noir aficionado, Archery Summit’s location was chosen for its similarities to Burgundy France, which is home to some of the world’s most acclaimed Pinot Noir vineyards.
+Launched in 1993, Archery Summit’s location was chosen for its similarities to Burgundy France, which is home to some of the world’s most acclaimed Pinot Noir vineyards.

-With indoor and outdoor seating available at their hilltop location, guests like us can enjoy an intimate tasting experience surrounded by natural beauty and picturesque vineyards.
+With indoor and outdoor seating available at their hilltop location, guests can enjoy an intimate tasting experience surrounded by natural beauty and picturesque vineyards.

 Our next stop was REX HILL, a luxury boutique brand also known for its elegant Pinot Noirs.
-Founded in 1982 by Paul Hart and his wife Jan Jacobsen, REX HILL was one of the eight wineries honored at the October 2017 Inaugural Wine Advocate Extraordinary Winery Awards—not too long before we visited.
+Founded in 1982, REX HILL was 1 of the 8 wineries honored at the October 2017 Inaugural Wine Advocate Extraordinary Winery Awards—not too long before we visited.

 Again, with both indoor and outdoor seating options and food onsite, guests can choose their preference for their tasting.

-We, of course, went with the outdoor seating option to enjoy the nice weather and the stunning vistas.
+We, of course, went with outdoor seating to enjoy the nice weather and the stunning vistas.

 Fun fact: all of REX HILL’s shipping is carbon neutral.

-Our final stop for the day was Archer Vineyard, and I can’t recall if their wine was my favorite, but I can definitely remember the experience, and the service here really can’t be beat!
-They treated us like queens, and we enjoyed several conversations (and even a photo) with our girl here, also named Sara!
+Our final stop for the day was Archer Vineyard, and I can’t recall if their wine was my favorite, but I can definitely remember the experience!
+They treated us like queens, and we enjoyed several conversations (and even a photo) with our girl here, who is also named Sara!

 Similar to others in the area, Archer Vineyard produces old-vine Pinot Noir and Pinot Gris.
 Their vision is to enrich the local community and to create unique events to gather people together and unlock the pleasures of wine.

-Their tasting room is a transformed, modernized horse barn, their sitting room is bright and has 180-degree, elevated views of wine country, and their patio is just feet from the vineyard.
+Their tasting room is a transformed, modernized horse barn, their sitting room is bright and has 180-degree, elevated views of the wine country, and their patio sits just feet from the vineyard.
 We, again, went with the outdoor option and sat on the patio.

-Courtney clearly loved the wine here, and she ended up leaving with an entire box-full to take back to Texas!
+Courtney clearly loved the wine here and ended up leaving with an entire box-full to take back to Texas!

-Since we had nothing better to do, we spent the evening exploring the weirdest (and somewhat sketchy, in my opinion) local convenience store.
+Since we had nothing better to do, we spent the evening exploring the weirdest (and somewhat sketchy) local convenience store.
 It seemed like a dumping ground for obscure candy flavors like marshmallow M&Ms and pineapple licorice.
-I honestly can’t remember the exact flavors, but they were something like that, and to me, they all seemed disgusting!
+I honestly can’t remember the exact flavors, but they were something like that and all seemed disgusting!

-After our mini-adventure, we ordered Dominos and watched Titanic, which in our defense, was one of the only options at the house and still always a good choice.
+After our mini-adventure, we ordered Dominos and watched Titanic, which in our defense, was one of the only options at the house and honestly always a good choice.

-The next morning, we woke up around 8:30 AM and chose Newberg Bakery for breakfast.
+The next morning, we woke up around 8:30 am and had breakfast at Newberg Bakery.

 Known as the crown jewel of the Oregon State Parks system, Silver Falls State Park is Oregon’s largest state park and boasts one of the most impressive single-day waterfall hikes in the country.
 You can expect to find lots of visitors here, as it’s a popular hiking trail.
 Although only moderate in difficulty, there is an approximate 1,300 feet elevation gain during the hike.

-South Falls: at 177 feet tall, South Falls is the first waterfall you will encounter and the second highest waterfall in the park.
+South Falls: at 177-feet-tall, South Falls is the first waterfall you’ll encounter and the second highest in the park.
 It’s one of the most photographed waterfalls in Oregon, along with Multnomah Falls, the one Courtney and I visited earlier on the trip, and Punch Bowl Falls.

 Lower South Falls: after another mile, you’ll arrive at Lower South Falls, which is beautiful both in the winter and spring when water flows are highest.